marrow/mongo/guide/fields-basic.md

 ## String

 {% method -%}
 Unicode text stored as a UTF-8 encoded binary string.
-In Python 3 this is represented as a `str` instance, under Python 2 this reads and writes `unicode` instances.
+In Python 3 this is represented as a `str` instance; under Python 2 this reads and writes `unicode` instances.
 For additional details, see the [BSON type reference for strings](https://docs.mongodb.com/manual/reference/bson-types/#string) from the MongoDB manual.

-Subclasses may utilize `super()` to invoke this standaard behaviour within overridden `to_native` and `to_foreign` methods.
+Subclasses may utilize `super()` to invoke this standard behaviour within overridden `to_native` and `to_foreign` methods.

 {% sample lang="python" -%}
 ```python